SpandrelA framework that turns markdown file trees into governed knowledge graphs — philosophy, spec, and reference implementation

 1. Construct a RemoteGraphStore pointed at the bundle URL — reads graph.json and per-node files over HTTP.

-3. Build an MCP server from the schema — createMcpServer(schema) from spandrel/server/mcp.
+3. Build an MCP server wired to the store and policy.

 4. Wrap the MCP server in the MCP SDK's StreamableHTTPServerTransport and mount under /mcp.

 The RemoteGraphStore reads from the bundle URL on every tool call — graph.json once (cached), per-node index.json on demand.
-Write tools reject at the store layer, so agents cannot modify a static bundle no matter what they try.
+Writes are rejected at the policy layer, so agents cannot modify a static bundle no matter what they try.

 The same pattern works on Vercel Edge Functions, Cloudflare Workers, Netlify Functions, or plain Node — only the outer handler signature changes.